long2ice/fastapi-cache/README.md

 You can also use `cache` as decorator like other cache tools to cache common function result.

+`expire` parameter states a caching time in seconds.

 ### Custom coder

 By default use `JsonCoder`, you can write custom coder to encode and decode cache result, just need inherit `fastapi_cache.coder.Coder`.